-From safety point of view to all the entertainment features and everything in-between, modern automakers are finding new ways to innovate our driving experience; and to sum of them here are some exceptional technologies you can expect to see at the auto dealership before too long.
+From a safety point of view to all the entertainment features and everything in-between, modern automakers are finding new ways to innovate our driving experience; and to some of them here are some exceptional technologies you can expect to see at the auto dealership before too long.

 Increased Fuel Efficiency

-Tesla is a brand that seems to have pioneered the charge with their fleet of hybrid and electric cars that run hundreds of miles on a charge without sacrificing fun.
+Tesla is a brand that seems to have pioneered the charge with its fleet of hybrid and electric cars that run hundreds of miles on a charge without sacrificing fun.